ashpursglove/Ashs_Cable_Tray_Calculator/README.md

 Pull requests are welcome.
 If you add new cable libraries, tray types, or improvements, that would be lovely.

-If you break something, Ash will judge you silently.
+If you break something, I will judge you silently.

 # Support the Project

-If this tool prevents even one meltdown — technical or emotional — you can repay Ash by sending beer, coffee, or therapy vouchers.
+If this tool prevents even one meltdown — technical or emotional — I take payments in beer

 # License